GiuliaPullano/wildfires_project/README.md

 Link: https://doi.org/10.1101/2024.08.08.24311678

-The Python scripts utilized in this study are organized in the Data folder as follows:
+The Python scripts utilized in this study are organized in the Codes folder as follows:

-1. select_counties script: Analyzes the Air Quality Index (AQI) for all U.S. counties and identifies those affected and unaffected by the September 2020 wildfire event.
+1. select_counties.ipynb: analyzes the Air Quality Index (AQI) for all U.S. counties and identifies those affected and unaffected by the September 2020 wildfire event.
-2. Figure_1 script: Generates Figure 1 from the manuscript's main text.
+2. Figure_1.R : generates Figure 1 from the manuscript's main text.
-3. Regression_discontinuity script: Examines the disruption in mobility patterns and estimates the resulting behavioral shift.
+3. Regression_Discontinuity_code.ipynb: quantify the disruption in indoor activities during the wildfires.
-4. Model_disruption script: Simulates the effect of seasonal indoor activity patterns and their disruptions within an SIR model, also accounting for the potential mitigating effects of mask usage.
+4. Model_disruption.ipynb: simulates using a SIR model the effect of seasonal indoor activity patterns and their disruptions, also accounting for the potential mitigating effects of mask usage.
+The code also generates Figure 2.

-All datasets used in the analysis are also available in the Data folder.
+All datasets used in the analysis are available in the Data folder.